The Conservatives are Purposefully Cutting Funding for the Arts as a Planned Strategy Against Progressivism and Liberalism in America

 Conservatives have long had a Powell memo strategy against progressive liberals, cutting the funding to the arts (like PBS, NPR, and the NEA) is part of it.

 The idea is that since FDR (and even Wilson) America has headed in a progressive direction, and at the helm of that movement has often, but always, been the Democratic Party (well the liberal and progressive Democrats like Kennedy, Obama, and Bernie at least).

-Their charge is that “the liberal elite” (neoliberals, talking heads on PBS, university professors, Hollywood, etc) push a progressive (AKA socialist and Marxist) message to the masses by using government funding to fund biased “liberal media” like PBS as an outlet.
+The charge of that Conservative Coalition, from a Powell memo perspective, is that “the liberal elite” (neoliberals, talking heads on PBS, university professors, Hollywood, etc) push a progressive (AKA socialist and Marxist) message to the masses using government funding.
+For example, the funding of “biased liberal media” like PBS using state dollars.

 The concept is thus, if they can stop PBS, they can stop the left from spreading its message on the tax payer dime.

 That is sound logic on some level (to the extent that those groups of people do tend to be more liberal), but on another level, the result is a war on education and the arts (where here we are talking about the arts specifically, but the attack on teachers and universities is a subject not far removed).

 I’m not making this up, just read: Trump is right to cut PBS/NPR funding.
 It’s just elitist propaganda anyway.